 - 1. The Technical Challenge will take place after the scoring runs have ended. - 2.
 The rules of the individual parts of the Technical Challenge will not be announced before the competition.
 The teams will only have limited time to prepare for the Challenge. - 3.
 The timeframe for the completion of these tasks will be announced alongside the rules and scoring at a team meeting after the scoring runs. - 4.
 The rules will require the teams to reprogram their robot to change its behaviour.
 There will be no hardware changes required compared to the main scoring runs. - 5.
-The time given will correspond to the difficulty level of the tasks.
+The time given will correspond to the difficulty level of the tasks. - 6.
+Any external contact during the Technical Challenge is prohibited; non-team members are not allowed to take place on the competition area or to help the competitors remotely.

-5.3.
+6.3.
 SuperTeam Challenge